Nicholas Lodge

 Chef Nicholas Lodge (born 12 June 1962) was a pastry chef, master cake artist, author and instructor.
 He was the co-owner of the Atlanta-based International Sugar Art Collection, a retail gallery and school teaching all levels of cake decorating and sugar arts.
 He was best known for creating botanically correct gum paste flowers.
 Lodge was an instructor at the French Pastry School in Chicago, Illinois.
 He was a recurring judge on Food Network Challenge, he judged annually at the Omni Grove Park Inn National Gingerbread House Competition and other regional competitions (Lodge judged pastry competitions on the regional, national and international level).

-He died on August 9, 2022 of unknown causes.
+He died on August 9, 2022 age 60 of unknown causes.

 Early life

 Lodge was born in Essex, England.
 He decorated his first cake at the age of ten, for his parents' wedding anniversary.
 Around the same time, while recovering from a tonsillectomy, Lodge's grandmother gave him an Australian cake decorating book.
 Using this book, he made his first sugar flowers, white carnations.